prody/ProDy/doc/examples/proteins/extract_ligands.rst

 Synopsis
 =============================================================================

-:func:`matchAlign` function can be used for aligning protein structures.
+:func:`~.matchAlign` function can be used for aligning protein structures.
 This example shows to to use it to extract ligands from multiple PDB structures after superposing the structures onto a reference.

-.. versionadded:: 0.7.1

 Input
 -------------------------------------------------------------------------------